Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Introduction

 where $\lambda_k(A,B) $ is the $k$-th largest eigenvalue of the generalized eigenvalue problem $Av = \lambda Bv$, and the columns of $U_r^\downarrow$ contain the first~$r$ generalized eigenvectors.

-When considering Bayesian inverse problems specifically, \cite{Cui_Zahm_2021} shows that the LSI can be used to determine features~$V_r^*$ along which the posterior~$\pi_{X \mid Y}$ differs most from the prior~$\mu_X$ for the \emph{average} realization of data~$Y$.
-In Theorem~\ref{thm:dimCDRdatafree} we show that the dimensional LSI further improves on these bounds.
-This recovers the same features in~\cite{Cui_Zahm_2021}, with $V_r^*$ corresponding to the leading eigenvectors of $H_\mathrm{df}(\pi_{X \mid Y}) := \E_{X,Y}[\nabla_x \ln \pi_{x \mid y}\nabla_x \ln \pi_{x \mid y}^\top]$, but offers the significantly improved certificate
+For Bayesian inverse problems, an alternative notion of low-dimensional structure can also be considered.
+Taking the target measure to be the posterior~$\pi_{X \mid Y}$ of state~$X$ conditioned on observations~$Y$, \cite{Cui_Zahm_2021} show that the LSI can be used to determine features~$V_r^*$ along which the posterior differs most from the prior~$\mu_X$ for the \emph{average} realization of data~$Y$.
+We show in Theorem~\ref{thm:dimCDRdatafree} that the dimensional LSI further improves on these bounds.
+Specifically, we recover the same features $V_r^*$ as in~\cite{Cui_Zahm_2021}, corresponding to the leading eigenvectors of $H_\mathrm{df}(\pi_{X \mid Y}) := \E_{X,Y}[\nabla_x \ln \pi_{x \mid y}\nabla_x \ln \pi_{x \mid y}^\top]$, but with the improved certificate of approximation

-where $\lambda_k(\cdot )$ denotes the $k$-th largest eigenvalue of $H_\mathrm{df}(\pi_{X \mid Y})$.
-Practically, \eqref{eq:dimCDRdatafree_intro} implies that significantly fewer features are necessary to attain a certifable error level than previously believed.
-The form of the certificate~\eqref{eq:dimCDRdatafree_intro} also highlights a connection to the \emph{expected information gain} (EIG) appearing in optimal experimental design~\cite{alexanderianBayesianDOptimalExperimental2016,ghattasLearningPhysicsbasedModels2021}.
+where $\lambda_k(A)$ denotes the $k$-th largest eigenvalue of $A$.
+Practically, \eqref{eq:dimCDRdatafree_intro} implies that significantly fewer features are necessary to attain a certifiable error level than previously believed.
+The form of the certificate~\eqref{eq:dimCDRdatafree_intro} also highlights a connection to the \emph{expected information gain} (EIG) appearing in optimal experimental design~\cite{alexanderianBayesianDOptimalExperimental2016,ghattasLearningPhysicsbasedModels2021,huanOEDacta2024}.
 The application of functional inequalities to optimal experimental design is also a topic of recent interest~\cite{liNonlinearBayesianOptimal2024, qiao2024oed}.